Skip to content

 Rural-acreage or historic premium with full assembly$22–$30+$50,000–$88,000+

-Sierra Siding's typical fire-resistant siding scope band in the Sierra foothills as of 2026.
+Typical fire-resistant siding planning range for the Sierra foothills — a general California market range, not a Sierra Siding quote.
 'Cladding only' is shown for comparison transparency — it is not Chapter 7A compliance on a designated parcel.
 Full assembly is required for FHSZ parcels per California Building Code Chapter 7A.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways